-Watch how these online quiz maker tools simplify the grading of tests for teachers:
+Check out how these online quiz maker tools simplify the grading of tests for teachers:

 This rapid growth has created numerous new needs for various eLearning tools – assessment tools being the topmost priority.

-If you’re a trainer, instructor or teacher who regularly runs knowledge tests, then adopting an online assessment tool is now a must.
+If you’re a trainer, instructor, or teacher who regularly runs knowledge tests, then adopting an online assessment tool is now a must.